abliveira/git/Git Commands.md

 git checkout [target_branch_name]
 ```

-Note: Git will refuse to change if there's uncommited files in the current working branch
+Note: Git will refuse to change if there's uncommitted files in the current working branch

 ### git merge